-Dr. Hill is an EMS Medical Director for departments under UH Portage Medical Center
+Dr. Hill is an EMS Medical Director and UH Portage Medical Center Associate Medical Director.

 January 6, 2025